loopbackio/loopback.io/pages/en/lb3/Accessing-related-models.md

 <br clear="all"/>

 {% include important.html content="When accessing a related model, the effective ACL (the one considered to resolve access permission) is the one for the model you are primarily calling.
-So if a given model has no ACL, then all the endpoints accessible through the model relations will be open, even if a related model has DENY ALL permissions set.<br>
+So if a given model has no ACL, then all the endpoints accessible through the model relations will be open, even if a related model has DENY ALL permissions set.

 This can be a security risk since, for example, `GET /OpenModel/{id}/ACLSecuredModel` will allow full access to `ACLSecuredModel` through the `OpenModel` relations.
 " %}